-A plasma arc ignites immediately when the torch switch is activated.
+Plasma arc comes on immediately when the torch switch is activated.

 The plasma arc will cut quickly through gloves and skin.

 - Keep away from the torch tip.

 - Do not hold metal near the cutting path.

 - Never point the torch toward yourself or others.